 Lucille Ball, America's smiling sweetheart.
 Milton Berle, the titan, the appendage.
 Paddy Chayefsky, pioneer screenwriter.
-Norman Lear, legendary producer.
-Edward R. Murrow, the voice of the country.
+Norman Lear, father of the modern sitcom.
+Edward R. Murrow, voice of the country.
 And two executives: William S. Paley, who built CBS, and David Sarnoff, the man behind RCA and NBC.

 If you do the math, that's five out of seven Jews!
 (Everyone but Ball and Murrow.)
 So it's pretty clear who built television up...

 One sticking point with the Hall of Fame, however.
 Somehow, Mel Brooks is not in it!
 We can't even claim antisemitism, not with that inaugural class, and not with the man currently in charge of the Hall...
 Norman Lear!